AlexJReid/blog/content/posts/bigtable-filtering/index.md

 It is up to the write path to ensure incoming comments are written to these rows.
 The read path will assume they are there and issue queries accordingly.

 Bigtable has no atomicity between writes to multiple rows.
-There is a chance that a comment will fails to appear in all indexes.
-This could be rectified with a periodic check and repair job.
+There is a chance that a comment will fail to appear in all indexes.
+This can be rectified with a periodic check and repair job.

 ## Queries